ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 !!! note "Make sure to adapt SiteAccess names"

-    In the default configurations in **ezplatform.yaml** you'll find existing SiteAccesses like `site`, and depending on installation perhaps a few others, all under a site group called `site\_group`.
+    In the default configurations in **ezplatform.yaml** you can find existing SiteAccesses like `site`, and depending on installation perhaps a few others, all under a site group called `site\_group`.
 Make sure to change those to what you had in **ezpublish.yaml** to avoid issues with having to log in to your website, given user/login policy rules need to be updated if you change names of SiteAccess as part of the upgrade.

 #### 2.3.1 Image aliases